-As at 31 December 2021 (a) Item Value under the LR framework HK\$'000 1 Total consolidated assets as per published financial statements 39,864,755 2 Adjustment for investments in banking, financial, insurance or commercial entities that are consolidated for accounting purposes but outside the scope of regulatory consolidation (18,663) 2a Adjustment for securitised exposures that meet the operational requirements for the recognition of risk transference 0 3 Adjustment for fiduciary assets recognised on the balance sheet pursuant to the applicable accounting standard but excluded from the LR exposure measure 0 3a Adjustment for eligible cash pooling transactions 0 4 Adjustments for derivative contracts 10,895 5 Adjustment for SFTs (i.e. repos and similar secured lending) 0 6 Adjustment for off-balance sheet ("OBS") items (i.e. conversion to credit equivalent amounts of OBS exposures) 564,780 6a Adjustments for prudent valuation adjustments and specific and collective provisions that are allowed to be excluded from exposure measure (1,322) 7 Other adjustments (251,509) 8 Leverage ratio exposure measure 40,168,936
+As at 31 December 2021 (a) Item Value under the LR framework HK\$'000 1 Total consolidated assets as per published financial statements 6,609,600 2 Adjustment for investments in banking, financial, insurance or commercial entities that are consolidated for accounting purposes but outside the scope of regulatory consolidation (334,809) 2a Adjustment for securitised exposures that meet the operational requirements for the recognition of risk transference 0 3 Adjustment for fiduciary assets recognised on the balance sheet pursuant to the applicable accounting standard but excluded from the LR exposure measure 0 3a Adjustments for eligible cash pooling transactions 0 4 Adjustments for derivative contracts 0 5 Adjustment for SFTs (i.e. repos and similar secured lending) 0 6 Adjustment for off-balance sheet ("OBS") items (i.e. conversion to credit equivalent amounts of OBS exposures) 3,473 6a Adjustments for prudent valuation adjustments and specific and collective provisions that are allowed to be excluded from exposure measure (40) 7 Other adjustments 83,284 8 Leverage ratio exposure measure 6,361,508

-Template LR2: Leverage ratio ("LR")
+Template LR2: Leverage Ratio ("LR")

-The table below provides a detailed breakdown of the components of the LR denominator as at 31 December 2021 and 30 September 2021.
-There was no material change to the LR at 31 December 2021 as compared to position date of 30 September 2021.
+The table below provides a detailed breakdown of the components of the LR denominator.
+The LR at 31 December 2021 as compared to position date of 30 September 2021 decreased by 0.57%.
+The decrease of LR was mainly due to a decrease of HK\$39 million in Tier 1 capital after deduction of proposed final dividend.